caplena/knowledge-base/docs/Getting-Started-Guide.md

 4. **Share** your report with your colleagues internally or with other stakeholders externally ▶ For More information, [please follow this link](https://caplena.com/docs/knowledge-base/branches/v3/4pfyu4yr0gois-creating-reports)

-### STEP 6:  Ask Questions with Insight Chat
+### STEP 6:  Ask Questions with Insight Agent
-**Insight Chat** lets you explore your data using natural language to get instant answers, uncover trends, and save hours of manual review.
+**Insight Agent** lets you explore your data using natural language to get instant answers, uncover trends, and save hours of manual review.
 Simply type your question to get an instant answer.

 ▶ For More information, [please follow this link](https://caplena.com/docs/knowledge-base/branches/v3/b8yglz42n4bdo-insight-chat)